SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Wait for the RXD pin to go high before reading RXDATA, for instance, by polling the bit in `PORTn.IN` where the RXD pin is located.
 **megaTinyCore note:** This, technically, impacts our serial implementation on effected parts.
 However, if you are receiving framing errors, the baud rates or port settings are wrong on one or both side - so instead of receiving one byte of garbage, you'd receive two bytes of slightly different garbage.
-I do not belive there are cases where this can result in data that would have otherwise been inteligible coming out as garbage short of a transient framing error in a long string of continuous data, where it never has a change to regain it's bearings.
+I do not believe there are cases where this can result in data that would have otherwise been inteligible coming out as garbage short of a transient framing error in a long string of continuous data, where it never has a change to regain it's bearings.

 #### Open-Drain Mode Does Not Work When TXD is Configured as Output
 When the USART TXD pin is configured as an output, it can drive the pin high regardless of whether the Open-Drain mode is enabled or not.